x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migration-users-status-report.md

 |**Items Synced**|The number of items in the user's on-premises mailbox that were successfully migrated to the Microsoft 365 or Office 365 mailbox.|
 |**Items Skipped**|The number of items in the user's on-premises mailbox that weren't migrated to the Microsoft 365 or Office 365 mailbox.|

-## Migration user statistics for a specific user
+## Migration user statistics for a specific user in new Exchange admin center (New EAC)

 [image]